 A few years ago we had a sandstorm during the ‘Ten Days of Awe’ between the Feast of Trumpets (Rosh HaShanah) and the Day of Atonement, the holiest day of the Jewish calendar, and here are some reflections on sand in relation to our own lives.

 Sand and dust represent worldliness / secularism

-During the sandstorm, hundreds of people were hospitalised with breathing difficulties, and the radio warned us all not to venture outside unless it was necessary.
+During one particularly bad sandstorm, hundreds of people were hospitalized with breathing difficulties, and the radio warned us all not to venture outside unless it was necessary.
 What was usually clearly visible became shrouded in a suffocating cloud of dust, and one of Israel’s airports temporarily closed due to restricted visibility.
 We weren’t going anywhere.
 In the same way, worldliness keeps us grounded, and fogs up our vision.

 Funnily enough, Tel Aviv, Israel’s most hedonistic city, is built on sand!
 It is known as a party city, and one of the gay capitals of the world.
 It is secular and “chol” right down to its very foundations.